Sonia Bychkov Green

 A mother of four boys, Professor Green is passionate about education and tries to help her students find that elusive work-life balance.
 She works closely with students in her classes and in the Law School's Moot Court program, and is always willing to advise students on their legal careers.

-Professor Green teaches Lawyering Skills, Conflicts of Law, Civil Procedure and International Law.
-She also teaches in the SCALES program and created a seminar called Assisted Reproductive Technologies and the Law.
+Professor Green is the Director of the Law School's Summer Pre-Law Academy and teaches Lawyering Skills, Conflicts of Law, Civil Procedure and International Law.
+She created a seminar called Assisted Reproductive Technologies and the Law.